ruggeri/tech-notes/randos/automotive/engines/02b-flat-twin.md

   - Can do aircooling this way.
 However, modern BMW engines are liquid cooled.
   - Low center of gravity.
-  - Danger to the cylinders in a collision.
+  - Danger to the cylinders in a tip-over collision with the roadway.
   - I believe that shaft drive is more attractive in this configuration.
     Which is why BMWs very frequently use shaft drives.
 - Cylinder firing is offset by 360deg.
 This gives even power with 180deg